MansoorSN/liquid_duck/README.md

 To extract the data from the data sources in real time we create a websocket server that esatblishes a websocket connection and writes the data to a Redis server.
 The redis server acts as message queue decoupling the source from the consumer that consumes the source data.
 The consumer consumes from the redis queue and writes the data to duckdb tables.
 The data obtained is transformed by first creating a denormalized view and then applying Grouping Sets and pivot operations to transform the data to obtain the desired performance indicators.

-Performance Indicators : Sales Volume and Sales Revenue of Suppliers, Brands and Families of Products by Year
+Performance Indicators : Sales Volume and Sales Revenue of Suppliers, Brands and Families of Products by Year.